ropenscilabs/statistical-software-review/lifecycle.md

 brackets ("<...>"), or for sub-points, reducing lists of multiple items down to the single most applicable item.
 Note that the markdown characters are escaped with initial back-slashes which should also be removed.
 This initial text, and all of the following text within parentheses, may be removed.
+This file should generally be placed either in the root directory of your repository, or in the `inst/` folder.
+You will need to add an appropriate entry to your `.Rbuildignore` file to ensure this file is not included within any distributed versions of your package.

 1. The \<package name\> package has been under development for \<N\> \<months/years\>.